pdfernhout/choose-mithril/README.md

 ### Introduction

 Mithril, Angular, and React (as an ecosystem) are all software systems that support different ways of writing User Interfaces (UIs) in JavaScript for single-page applications that run in web browsers.
-The choice you make of them has different implications about how you write you code, how you debug it, and the end-user experience based on how you spend your time (i.e. whether you spend your time on essential complexity of the UI task instead of spending time on [accidental complexity](https://en.wikipedia.org/wiki/Accidental_complexity) introduced by your tool choice).
+The choice you make of which to use has different implications about how you write you code, how you debug it, and the end-user experience based on how you spend your time (i.e. whether you spend your time on essential complexity of the UI task instead of spending time on [accidental complexity](https://en.wikipedia.org/wiki/Accidental_complexity) introduced by your tool choice).
 Each tool also has implications related to developer training and availability of third-party components.

 While there are many differences, most fall into roughly these categories for Angular, React, and Mithril: